Roland TR-808: Hip-hop

-The 808 has been described as hip-hop's equivalent to the Fender Stratocaster guitar, which dramatically influenced the development of rock music.
+The 808 is a foundational element of hip-hop.
+It been described as hip-hop's equivalent to the Fender Stratocaster guitar, which dramatically influenced the development of rock music.
 It was used by pioneering hip-hop acts including Run-DMC, LL Cool J and Public Enemy.
 The 808 bass drum became so essential that Hank Shocklee of the Bomb Squad production group declared that "it's not hip-hop without that sound".
 The New Yorker wrote that the "trembling feeling of [the 808 bass drum], booming down boulevards in Oakland, the Bronx and Detroit, are part of America's cultural DNA".
 Even after the 808 fell out of use by East Coast hip-hop producers in the 1990s, it remained a staple of Southern hip-hop.

 The rapper Kanye West used the 808 on every track on his 2008 solo album 808s & Heartbreak, which Slate described as "an explicit love letter to the device".
 In 2015, The New Yorker wrote that the 808 was the bedrock of the modern "urban-youth-culture soundtrack", particularly in trap music, and had influenced a new blend of dance and retro hip-hop that "embraces and fetishizes ... street music from the past".

-Artists pushed the limits of the 808's limited pattern storage.
+Hip-hop artists pushed the limits of the 808's limited pattern storage.
 According to Slate, "Those eight-bar units became veritable playgrounds for invention and creativity."
 Artists manipulated the bass drum to produce new sounds, such as on the 1984 single "Set it Off", in which the producer Strafe used it to imitate the sound of an underground nuclear test.
 The producer Rick Rubin popularized the technique of lengthening the bass drum decay and tuning it to different pitches to create basslines.
 The Beastie Boys used a reversed recording of an 808 on their 1986 track "Paul Revere".